-The vote comes after the Virginia Air Pollution Control Board in April 2019 adopted a rule to move forward with linking the state to RGGI and effectively curb total power plant carbon emissions 30% by 2030.
+The vote comes after the Virginia Air Pollution Control Board adopted a rule in April 2019 to move forward with linking the state to the RGGI and to effectively curb total power plant carbon emissions by 30% by 2030.

-Dominion Energy Virginia has previously claimed that linking to RGGI could lead to emissions increases outside the state, a phenomenon known as leakage.
+Dominion Energy Virginia has claimed that linking to the RGGI could lead to emissions increases outside the state, a phenomenon known as leakage.

 The utility has also claimed that such a move "would raise rates considerably in Virginia" and threaten the company's competitive retail electric rates.